The stable uniqueness theorem for equivariant Kasparov theory: Introduction

 be a pair of cocycle representations forming an anchored $(\alpha, \beta)$-Cuntz pair (see \autoref{def:anchored}).
 Then $\big[ (\phi, \Iu), (\psi, \Iv)\big] = 0$ in $KK^G(\alpha, \beta)$ if and only if there exists a third cocycle representation $(\theta,\Iy)$ and a norm-continuous path $u\colon [0,\infty) \to \mathcal U(\eins+M_2(B \otimes \CK))$ with $u_0 = \eins$ such that

 for all $a\in A$ and

 for all compact sets $K \subseteq G$. \end{theoreme}

-In a follow-up paper \cite{GabeSzabo22kp}, the above main result will be employed to prove a dynamical Kirchberg--Phillips theorem, i.e., a classification theorem for certain amenable group actions on Kirchberg algebras via equivariant Kasparov theory.
-In the special case of discrete groups, this will classify all amenable and outer actions, which will completely settle an important open problem mentioned above.
+In a follow-up paper \cite{GabeSzabo24kp}, the above main result is employed to prove a dynamical Kirchberg--Phillips theorem, i.e., a classification theorem for certain amenable group actions on Kirchberg algebras via equivariant Kasparov theory.
+In the special case of discrete groups, this classifies all amenable and outer actions, which completely settles an important open problem mentioned above.

 Besides this intended application, we wish to emphasize some novel aspects in our approach towards the theorem, which we believe might make this article appealing even for those readers who are only interested in the known (non-dynamical) stable uniqueness theorem of Lin and Dadarlat--Eilers.
 If we were to summarize it in an oversimplified slogan, it would be that upon direct comparison, we employ certain tricks related to quasicentral approximate units in order to overcome all of the truly substantial or deep technical obstacles that the known proof in the literature was dealing with.
 For those readers familiar with the original proof, we point out that our approach is self-contained in the Cuntz--Thomsen picture, without a need to translate certain problems into the Kasparov picture or Fredholm picture (\cite{Higson87}) of $KK$-theory to solve them.
 Furthermore, we found a more direct alternative to the part about automorphisms of \cstar-algebras that are norm-homotopic to the identity, which was utilizing the theory of derivations in a key way.